laher/gophertron/README.md

 This package is just the code for a short talk on Go's coverage testing & the [httptest](http://golang.org/pkg/net/http/httptest/) package.
 I'll probably keep adding features for future discussions.

 Gophertron is a JSON API for spawning, mutating, zapping & kapowing gophers.
+The app depends on [martini](http://martini.codegangsta.io/) and [mgo](http://labix.org/mgo), and assumes a local Mongodb installation for running the server (but not for testing).

+### Installation

 Pre-requisite: install Go.
+Make sure your GOPATH is set.

-Now install & run gophertron:
+Now install gophertron:

 	go get github.com/laher/gophertron

+### Running Gophertron

+Pre-requisite: install mongodb.

+Now run gophertron:

 	gophertron

+### Running tests

-To test, cd into the gophertron/gophers directory, and run `go test .`.
+To test, cd into the gophertron/gophers directory, and run:

-Coverage isn't the be-all and end-all: there's a bug which has been intentionally left uncaptured by the tests, and won't be captured by coverage testing.
-See `Gopher.Kapow()`.
+	go test .

 httptest